TheLastGimbus/dotmeme/CONTRIBUTING.md

 Everything you need to know to happily run `flutter run` or `flutter test` is in [BUILD.md](BUILD.md)

+## Branches

+We use `Git flow` branching here - which means `master` is only for stable releases, and all development is kept on `dev` branch - that's where you should checkout from and submit PR into :ok_hand:

 ## I want to add some feature - where do I start?

 I think I made folder hierarchy pretty basic and intuitive - there is no crazy "clean code" architecture or something, because I was too lazy to read it :sparkling_heart: